-a.
-Ensuring that both the complainant and the respondent accused of misconduct,
+- a.
+Ensuring that both the reporting party and the responding party accused of misconduct, harassment, or retaliation are aware of the seriousness of the complaint. - b.
+Explaining the College's sexual misconduct and relationship

-- harassment, or retaliation are aware of the seriousness of the complaint. - b.
-Explaining the College's sexual misconduct and relationship violence policy and investigation procedures. - c.
+- violence policy and investigation procedures. - c.
 Making referrals to the Counseling Center for counseling and referral services, if appropriate. - d.
-Discussing with the complainant the option of notifying the police if criminal activities are alleged. - e.
+Discussing with the reporting party the option of notifying the police if criminal activities are alleged. - e.
 Conducting or arranging for an investigation of the alleged prohibited conduct. - f.
 Preparing or overseeing any reports, recommendations, or remedial action(s) that are needed or warranted to resolve any prohibited conduct. - g.
 Assuring that each complaint will be assessed and resolved individually.